-The Steart Marshes nature reserve is an innovative response to dealing with the squeeze on wildlife along the coasts in the UK.
+The Steart Marshes nature reserve is an innovative response to dealing with the squeeze on wildlife along the Severn Estuary.

-The solution is working very well and has the following advantages:
+The foul water treatment solution JPR has created on site is working very well and has the following advantages:

 - energy use is low

 - it is natural-looking and in-keeping with the surroundings

 - the use of native plants encourages biodiversity